Thames Head Challenge

 This is a non-competitive cycle challenge, along an iconic route which crosses the Thames a number of times.
 The route passes through some of the best countryside and most attractive villages in England.
 It is open to competent cyclists who are up for a different kind of Team challenge event.

-This year's event has a limited number of places with a maximum of 100 Teams.
+This Event has places for a maximum of 100 Teams.

 Bikes4Africa massively improves African children's access to education by providing bikes to schools in rural areas of Africa.